yeesern/lostandfound/README.md

 5. Uploaded Picture: An uploaded image of the lost or found item.

 Signed-in users have the capability to create new reports, edit existing ones, and delete reports as needed.

+## Technologies Used
+The web application is built based on the MERN stack (MongoDB, Express.js, React, Node.js) frameworks and tools to develop the capstone project app.

 ## Testing with Postman
 You can use Postman, a popular API testing tool, to interact with the "Company Lost & Found Report Site" app's API endpoints.
 Here's a quick guide to get you started: